ameysunu/-Developer-Circles-Community-Challenge/README.md

 }
 export default App;
 ```
-Now in order for us to use the State Hook, we have to import it from our React module again, so you can import it from your header file or directly use it by tapping into ``React.useState``, since you already have it imported.
+Now in order for us to use the State Hook, we have to import it from our React module again, so you can import it from your header file or directly use it by tapping into ``React.useState``since you already have it imported.
 ```
 import React, {useState} from "react";
 ```
-Now, currently our ``time`` shows time along with date and timezone, so in order to get only time from ``time``, we are going to extract it as a local timeString by tapping into our Date function.
+Now, currently our ``time`` shows the time along with date and timezone, so in order to get only time from ``time``, we are going to extract it as a local timeString by tapping into our Date function.
 ```
 let time = new Date().toLocaleTimeString('it-IT');
 ```